Haran/PHP.IPv4/README.md

 # PHP IPv4 Library

-You can use IP-addresses and subnet masks in any format you like: dotted decimal, unsigned long, signed long, hex, dotted hex and dotted octal.
+You can use IP-addresses and subnet masks in any format you like: dotted decimal, unsigned long, signed long, hex, dotted hex, dotted octal and cidr.

 ## License